BhathiyaPrasad/promotion-v1.0/README.md

 ## Features

-- Retrieve item price from the database
+- Retrieve item price from the database.
-- Calculate wholesale discount based on quantity
+- Calculate wholesale discount based on quantity.
-- Integrate with promotional discounts from a database
+- Integrate with promotional discounts from a database.

 ## Getting Started